chloealbright/DevHiveMind/Design/"L"iskov Substitution Principle.md

 It means that the sub classes should extend the functionality of the super class without overriding it.

-That’s why we’ve mentioned ealier in [Class Diagram](https://medium.com/omarelgabrys-blog/e7535090824c) that it’s not a good case practice to override the methods of the super class in inheritance.
+That’s why we’ve mentioned earlier in [Class Diagram](https://medium.com/omarelgabrys-blog/e7535090824c) that it’s not a good case practice to override the methods of the super class in inheritance.

 >[!note] LSP is closely related **to the Single responsibility principle** and **Interface Segregation Principle**.